vodor001/adt_link_sources/README.md

 # If applicable, define devices needed such as GPU.
 devices:
-  gpu: false
+  gpu: Bool
 ```

 ## Changelog
+- v0.3.4
+  - Inclusion of `secrets` and `build-args` in `odtp.yml`
+  - Tools as list

 - v0.3.3
   - Inclusion of boundaries conditions and options in `odtp.yml` parameters.

 - v0.3.2
   - Extended `odtp.yml` parameters and input/output definition.